 Oh, how the Father loves you and me!
 The Son has brought us home, and now the Father lavishes on us the very love He has showered on His precious Son throughout eternity past.
 On the basis of His nature, God our Father will never turn away from us.
 How could He?
-He has adopted us into His family and given us the full status of sonship (as we'll see in Romans 8 in a moment)?
+He has adopted us into His family and given us the full status of sonship.
 He has already declared that we have an inheritance coming, and He doesn't lie when He makes a promise.